strapi/documentation/docs/developer-docs/latest/update-migration-guides/update-version.md

 Strapi periodically releases code improvements through upgrades.
 Upgrades contain no breaking changes and are announced in both the terminal and in the administration panel.

 :::caution
- [Plugins extension](/developer-docs/latest/plugins/users-permissions.md) that create custom code or modify existing code, will need to be updated and compared to the changes in the repository.
+ [Plugins extension](/developer-docs/latest/plugins/users-permissions.md) that create custom code or modify existing code will need to be updated and compared to the changes in the repository.
 Not updating the plugin extensions could break the application.
 :::

 ### Upgrading the dependencies